eanderson-ei/utilization-tracker-2/README.md

 Add tab to show team view margins, revenue, over time (i.e., per month revenue and margin).

 Margin calculation requires allocation of staff to team to distribute costs.

+## Data Flows

+### My Utilization

+1. Read hours report
+2. Update names options in select_name dropdown
+3. Pre-populate with name of person who signed in
+4. Store name of person who signed in (for use in My Projects)
+5. Display utilization chart

+### My Projects

+1. Read hours entries
+2.